MewsSystems/gitbook-channel-manager-api/mews-operations/inventory.md

 ## Request ARI Update

-\[`async`\] This method allows channel manager to request an ARI data update for certain space types and rate plans in addition to the changes automatically sent in the next [delta](../channel-manager-operations/README.md#delta-inventory-update-mode) update.
-The requested data will be sent by Mews asynchronously via push operations of channel manager API in the next delta update.
+\[`async`\] This method allows the channel manager to request an ARI data update for certain space types and rate plans in addition to the changes automatically sent in the [Delta](../channel-manager-operations/README.md#delta-inventory-update-mode) update.
+The requested data will be sent by Mews asynchronously via push operations to the channel manager side API in the next [Delta](../channel-manager-operations/README.md#delta-inventory-update-mode) update.

 ### Request